 Hamlet's Second Soliloquy

-Following is the original text of Hamlet's second soliloquy, later followed by a summary for better understanding.
+Following is the original text of Hamlet's second soliloquy, followed by a summary to help you understand.

 Act 1, Scene 5